giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/OfferLogic.md

 Retrieves amount of provision locked for the offer on the offer logic which can be redeemed if the offer is retracted.

-**`Remarks`**

-Provision is either locked on Mangrove or for, e.g., a forwarder, on the offer logic itself.

 #### Parameters

 | Name | Type | Description |